OraliaNJ/Small_Multi_ERGM_Network_Analyses/README.md

-This work is framed in an application with static and small Exponential Random Graph Models for multi-layer complex networks.
+This work as framed in an application of static and small Exponential Random Graph Models complex networks in multiple layers.
+This research examines the application of small networks (50,000 population) for analyzing global commerce and conducting a comparative graph structure of the tariffs and importing multi-layer networks.